juju/docs/src/en/tut-lxd.md

 correspond to the subnet we created for LXD earlier on.

-From the status output, we can see that the IP address for the MediaWiki site we have created is 10.248.243.81.
+From the status output, we can see that the IP address for the MediaWiki site we have created is 10.248.243.94.
 Point your browser to that address to see the site.

 ![juju status](./media/tut-lxd-wiki-simple-browser.png)

 Congratulations, you have just deployed an application with Juju!

 !!!
+Note:
-Note: To remove all the applications in the model you just created, it is often quickest to destroy the model with the command `juju destroy-model default` and then [create a new model][models].
+    The easiest way to remove all the applications in a model and start afresh is to destroy the model (`juju destroy-model`) and then create a new one (`juju add-model`).

 ## Next Steps